 The projected opening is fall 2024.

 The housing will include a residential life program supportive of students’ needs and learning outcomes.
 This will include on-site campus housing personnel and programming of activities to engage student interaction as well as practices aligned with current health regulations.
 Management and residence life will be operated by a campus management company and not by internal college departments and staff.

-The California Community Colleges System Chancellor's Office reports that of the state’s 116 campuses, 12 offer housing.
+The state of California and the Community Colleges Chancellor's Office has prioritized student housing.
+Of the state’s 116 campuses, 12 offer housing, with several more projects under development.
 Student housing ranges from traditional on-campus residence halls with access to shared bathrooms on each floor to apartment-style buildings on or adjacent to campus grounds.
-Additionally, there are numerous Community Colleges who are currently in the planning or design stages to bring housing to their campus.
+Additionally, there are numerous community colleges that are currently in the planning or design stages to bring housing to their campus.
 For example, Orange Coast College’s on-campus housing recently opened in 2020 and Santa Rosa Junior College’s on-campus housing is scheduled to open in 2023.

 Priority will be provided to students with at least six credit hours.
 The intent is to provide quality, affordable housing with students who are focused on their academic studies to enable the most successful residential life programming and academic outcomes.
 This balances the reality that many of our students need to work part-time or even full-time jobs.